maehr/awesome-digital-history/.github/ISSUE_TEMPLATE/addition.md

 **Why add it?**

-Explain why this resource belongs in the directory.
+Explain why this resource belongs in the directory and how it helps digital history research, teaching, or source discovery.

+**Access, reuse, or caveats**

+Mention paywalls, login requirements, unclear rights, OCR issues, APIs, download options, or anything maintainers should check.